In fall 2018, LSU will welcome the first cohort of BSW students.

 - Have completed English 1001, Math 1021, and Social Work 2000 with a C or better

 Applicants must submit a BSW application to the College of Human Sciences & Education in 236 Peabody Hall.
 Applications may be found in the link below and also at lsu.edu/chse/applications.
 Applicants must include a letter of recommendation from a faculty member or academic counselor/advisor.

 Priority admission is February 2018.
 Professional classes in the School of Social Work start in the Fall of 2018.

-Once complete, bring your application to the Office of Student Services located in 236 Peabody Hall or 328 Huey Long Fieldhouse.
+Once complete, bring your application to 236 Peabody Hall or 328 Huey Long Fieldhouse.